Lumi

 About the project

-From research to personas
+From Research to Personas

-Defining important tasks
+Defining the main tasks

-Creating and testing the sitemap
+Creating the structure

 From Wireframes to Prototype